1. Install the antenna, Ethernet and power.

 Select the Linxdot Hotspot from the list.

-Agree to diagnostics once your device is powered with one LED blinking blue as per the images in step 2.
+Agree to diagnostics once your device is powered with the 2nd LED blinking as shown in Figure 2.
+The device remains in Bluetooth pairing mode, ready to be setup for 10 minutes after it’s powered on.

 Scan for your Linxdot and select it once found.
 If the device doesn’t show up, try moving closer to it, or allow a minute until it’s ready to be paired (Figure 2.).

 Once the hotspot is added via the app, it may take up to 30 minutes for it to show up in the app.
 Closing and opening the app might help refresh this if the hotspot doesn’t show up after 30 minutes.

 The 3rd LED indicates the status of the LoRa concentrator.
 Once the device is setup and the location is asserted on the map, the LED will turn solid red.
 This means the LoRa radio module is working and the device is ready for witness and beacon activity.

 Once the setup is complete and the device is functioning as normal, the LEDs will look as shown in the image above.

 The dashboard for the Rockchip-powered Linxdot is currently development.
 It will be pushed as an update to all active Rockchip Linxdot in March 2022.